Glastonbury, Connecticut: Town events and activities

 The most notable town event is the CT River Valley Chamber of Commerce (formerly the Glastonbury Chamber of Commerce) Apple Harvest & Music Festival, or "Apple Fest".
 The festival occurs every October during the apple harvest season.
 It is a town-wide event lasting three days that includes live music, a 5K road race, various rides, attractions, and vendors specializing in handmade crafts.

 Other events include the Under a Strawberry Moon Festival in June and various events held by the local Town Center Initiative.
 The Glastonbury Youth and Family Services' Creative Experiences puts on annual drama productions and family events.

 Popular sporting events include three 5K races organized by the Glastonbury River Runners, a local running club.
 Founded in 2008 by Rich Baber, the club now has 230+ members.

-The annual Glastonbury Art Walk, a joint project of the Town Center Initiative and Glastonbury Art Guild, showcases local artists' work in businesses all over the town center.
+The annual Glastonbury Art Walk, a joint project of the Town Center Initiative and Glastonbury Art Guild, showcases local artists' work in businesses in the town center.

-In 1993, to celebrate the 300th anniversary of the town's founding, an exchange of bands was made between Glastonbury, England, and Glastonbury, Connecticut, resulting in Glastonbury's hosting the Glastonbury Brass Band for several performances.

 Glastonbury is home to several plazas that include shops and restaurants, including Eric Town Square, The Griswold Shopping Center, and Somerset Square.

 Residents are also known to enjoy the orchards of South Glastonbury, most of which are along the Matson Hill road and Woodland Street area of town.
 There, guests can buy and pick their own freshly and locally grown produce and fruits, such as blueberries and pumpkins.
 In the winter, some locations sell Christmas trees.